 One of the big kid exhibits our little kids liked was the Jam Room.
 There were different instruments they could play and watch themselves on TV screens.
 Check out Brendan on the drummer’s stool!
 They really enjoyed the drums.
 Ryan and I are working (very slowly) on a playroom in the basement.
 I might have to invest in earplugs if they decide they like Ryan’s full-size drum set as much as the one in the Jam Room!

-Welcome to Tread Softly!
-My name is Angela Amman, and I'm a freelance writer, lifestyle blogger and managing editor of an on-line writing community.
-I run for fun, write short stories and write non-fiction looking at the world through the lens of a mother to young children.
+Hi there & thanks for reading!
+I'm Angela Amman, and I'm a freelance writer, lifestyle blogger and managing editor of an on-line writing community.
+I run for fun, write short stories and write non-fiction looking at the world through the lens of a mother to quickly growing children.